-Syria has threatened to retaliate over what it says was an Israeli air raid, which risks taking the conflict beyond Syria's borders, as Washington warned that Iran was stepping up support for Damascus.
+Syria has threatened to retaliate over what it says was an Israeli air raid, which threatens to take the conflict beyond Syria's borders, as Washington warned that Iran was stepping up support for Damascus.

-Israel maintained a stony silence over Syria's claims, as well as over separate reports that its jets had hit a weapons convoy near the Lebanese border.
+Israel maintained a stony silence over Syria's claims, as well as over separate reports that its jets had hit a weapons convoy near the Lebanon border.

 Syria's foreign ministry said Israel "and the states that protect it" are responsible for the air strike, and "affirms Syria's right to defend itself and its territory and sovereignty," state news agency SANA reported.